mruehrmair/gamereviews/README.md

 ### Editor Does Not Publish

 The editor only modifies browser-local draft data and exports JSON.
 It does not save to the server.

+### Games Are Reference Entities

+Games are intentionally separated from reviews and articles.
+This avoids awkward data modeling when an article references multiple games.

+### Reviews and Articles Are Different Content Types

+Reviews have ratings, completion status, and achievements.

+Articles have basic metadata and optional game references.

 ### JSON Editing